University of Bolton2015 League Table Ranking 121

 - A new Tech Zone is now open in the Social Learning Zone to offer a mix of 26 Dell touchscreen PCs and iMacs plus 60 self-service laptops.

-- In 2013 the Bolton Business School will be re-launched with new facilities and partnered with local businesses.
+- 2013 saw the re-launch of Bolton Business School, offering new facilities and partnered with local businesses.

 - The £2.5-million Social Learning Zone houses, the students' union bar and offices, as well as a large open plan, wireless networked space where students can study or socialise in a relaxed atmosphere.